Scripture Reading: Psalms 75 - 77 …

 As Asaph "remembers" the deeds of the LORD, he testifies concerning the crossing of the Red Sea by God's people in days gone by.
 "Your path led through the sea, Your way through the mighty waters, though Your footprints were not seen" (77:19).
 I would encourage you to look up a song my son wrote a few years ago, based on Psalm 77.
 It is titled, "Footprints Unseen" - Altar*d Life.
 The words of the song express the thoughts and feelings of Asaph … your thoughts and my thoughts … your feelings and my feelings.

 What do you do when you can't sleep?
 If you know the God of Jacob, you remember His deeds and know that nothing is too hard for God.
-Through faith in Jesus Christ you and I have access to the very throne-room of the God who created the world and who chooses the appointed time.
+Through faith in Jesus Christ you and I have access to the very throne-room of the God who created the world and everything in it and who so orders the events of our lives that nothing happens by chance.
 He cannot and will not fail us, for He has promised that He will never leave us or forsake us.
 His ways are holy (perfect) and righteous (good).
 His power is without limit and His love and mercy endure forever.